 Released in 1994, WarCraft: Orcs and Humans was one of the early examples of the Real Time Strategy genre, pre-dating the genre defining Command & Conquer series.
 Playing it now, you can tell it was developed before this style of game became more refined.
 It's slow and cumbersome but despite all of that, it doesn't take away from one great historically significant game.

-There are two single player campaigns, with multiplayer regulated to LAN.
-In case you cannot guess given the games subtitle, one campaign features Orcs while the other has Humans.
-Both are embroiled in a war caused by some magical portal brisging the two worlds.
+There are two single-player campaigns, with multiplayer relegated to LAN.
+In case you cannot guess given the game's subtitle, one campaign features Orcs while the other has Humans.
+Both are embroiled in a war caused by some magical portal bridging the two worlds.
 There's a lot of talk in the game and the manual about the motivations of each faction as well as certain individuals therein, but it's ultimately superfluous guff.
 It would probably make for a good movie though.

 If you have the patience to play both scenarios, you'll realise that the only real difference between the two is aesthetic.
 The levels mirror each other almost verbatim.
 For example, the first level for both requires you to erect a certain number of buildings to proceed, while a later level will see you rescuing an ally from an enemy stronghold.
 The story behind both is different and the endings contradict each other, but it's not really interesting or at least presented well enough for the average gamer to want to play through both campaigns.

-There may a lot to keep you interested here, but the thing you'll spend your time on most is gathering resources.
-Future instalments of the WarCraft franchise, and the RTS genre as a whole, balance this area far better (along with the other negatives mentioned) but there's something nostalgically fascinating about seeing this pre-evolved version.
-Sure, it pads out the game so much that a single scenario may take up to an hour and a half to complete and does little to deepens the gameplay.
+There may a lot to keep you interested, but the thing you'll spend your time on most is gathering resources.
+Future instalments of the WarCraft franchise - and the RTS genre as a whole - balance this area far better (along with the other negatives mentioned) but there's something nostalgically fascinating about seeing this pre-evolved version.
+Sure, it pads out the game so much that a single scenario may take up to an hour and a half to complete and does little to deepen the gameplay.
 In truth, it probably just needed a bit more cooking in the QA phase of its development.
 As it is it doesn't break the game, but merely turns what could've been a great evergreen strategy title into a merely good one.
 You'll have to wait for the sequel to get that accolade.

 WarCraft: Orcs and Humans is © Blizzard Entertainment